thomasbiekoetter/odeint/README.md

 ### Quadruple precision

 By default the library uses double precision (`real64`).
-To build with quadruple precision, pass the preprocessor flag:
+To build with quadruple precision, pass the preprocessor flag (not yet supported by flang):

 ```sh
 fpm build --flag "-DQUAD"